Brown Sugar Rub For Smoked Salmon

 Easy homemade Brown Sugar Rub For Smoked Salmon!
-Making rubs is one of my favorites and I know brown sugar rub on the brisket is amazing, so why not on salmon?
+Making a new smoked salmon rub was new, but I knew a brown sugar rub on the brisket is delicious, so why not on salmon?
 Making rubs is easy once you have done a few, and they taste amazing!

 Brown Sugar Rub For Smoked Salmon Ingredients: